-All undergraduate residence halls are equipped with free wireless access to the Internet as well as central air and heat, laundry facilities, and a kitchen.
+Undergraduate residence halls are equipped with free wireless access to the Internet as well as central air and heat, laundry facilities, and kitchens.

-Carnegie Hall, a three-story residence hall for freshman women, built in 1907, was completely restored and renovated in 2002.
+Carnegie Hall, a three-story residence hall built in 1907, was completely restored and renovated in 2002.
+Carnegie houses freshman women.

-Kennedy Hall, built in 1960, is a two-story residence hall housing women.
-It was completely renovated and restored in 2003.
+Kennedy Hall, a two-story residence hall built in 1960, was completely renovated in 2003.
+Kennedy houses undergraduate men.

-Bonner Hall, a three-story residence hall for women, was opened in 1970.
-It was completely renovated and restored in 2001.
-It replaces the original Bonner Hall, the main building of the Woman’s College, which was built in 1860 and destroyed by fire in 1964.
-Bonner is the only suite style residence hall on campus, where two rooms are joined together by a common bathroom.
+Bonner Hall, a three-story residence hall, opened in 1970 and was completely renovated and restored in 2001.
+It replaced the original Bonner Hall, the main building of the Woman’s College, built in 1860 and destroyed by fire in 1964.
+It now houses undergraduate men.

-Robinson Hall, a three-story residence hall for men, was constructed in 1922 and restored and renovated in 1995.
-It was completely renovated and restored in 2003.
+Robinson Hall, a three-story residence hall, was constructed in 1922 and restored and renovated in 1995.
+It was completely renovated and restored in 2003, and now houses undergraduate women.

-Grier Hall, built in 1956, is a modern building in the colonial style, housing 106 men.
-It was completely renovated and restored in 2001.
+Grier Hall, built in 1956, is a modern building in the colonial style.
+It was completely renovated and restored in 2001, and now houses freshman men.

-Pressly Hall, built in 1959, in the same style of architecture, houses an equal number of men.
-It was completely restored and renovated in 2002.
+Pressly Hall, built in 1959 in the same architectural style as Grier, was completely restored and renovated in 2002.
+It houses undergraduate men.